sidharthramesh-TA/copilot/README.md

     Initial Prompt: "Write a function to check if a number is prime."
     Refined Prompt: "Write a Python function to check if a number is prime.
 The function should return 'True' for prime numbers and 'False' for non-prime numbers.
 Optimize it to handle large numbers efficiently."

+Notice majority of prompting is context driven action oriented sentences, the more verbose instruction you give to CoPilot, the better its output.
+For Data Engineering use cases the context provided should include Data Formats, source and target table formats and steps involved for programming logic